gaia-platform/gaia-docs/articles/rulesets-gaia-programming-model.md

     }
     ```

-The on_xxxx prefix provides a finer-grained control on the kind of data change that fires a rule.
+The on_xxxx prefix provides a finer-grained control on the kind of data change that fires a Rule.
 Additionally, the on_xxxx prefixes are more flexible than the '@'.
 They allow you to define rules that address active fields that are part of an Update vs an Insert, whereas '@' always behaves like on_change.

 You might also find that as rules grow more complex, the on_xxxx() prefix aids in readability and understanding among different developers.